Yaoir/GoTime-prototype/README.md

 A shell script just for testing.
 It is for checking to make sure the API is running and is reporting a time for the next scheduled show.
 It will print either an RFC3339 time string or "No show scheduled" if it can't find a time string at the API URL.

-gotime-scraper
+gotime-fetch.go

-A shell script that grabs the RFC3339 time string from the API and prints it.
+A Go program that grabs the RFC3339 time string from the Go Time API and prints it.
+If no show is currently scheduled, it reports that by printing the string provided by the API, and exits with an exit code of 1.

 gotime2dur.go